-Why Felicity Huffman & Lori Loughlin Probably Won't Go To Jail For The Alleged College Cheating Scandal
+Why Felicity Huffman & Lori Loughlin May Not Go To Jail For The Alleged College Cheating Scheme

 The FBI released an explosive, massive report on Tuesday, accusing wealthy parents — Hollywood actresses Lori Loughlin and Felicity Huffman, as well as CEOs, were among the 50 people charged — of participating in a college admissions bribery and cheating scheme, according to The Washington Post.
 As some were arrested yesterday, along with everything that's been revealed over the last 24 hours, many may be wondering if the parents reportedly involved, such as Loughlin and Huffman, will go to jail for their alleged involvement in the scandal.